dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 # Data collection use cases

-In an ideal world, it would be optimal to collect full packet captures of all packets going in or out of a name server.
+From a purely server operator perspective, collecting full packet captures of all packets going in or out of a name server provides the most comprehensive picture of network activity.
 However, there are several design choices or other limitations that are common to many DNS installations and operators.

 * DNS servers are hosted in a variety of situations: